Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Common sites of involvement are liver alone (21%), liver plus lung (18%), lung alone (12%), and bone alone (14%).[

-A WWTR1::CAMTA1 gene fusion has been found in most patients.
-Less commonly, a YAP1::TFE3 gene fusion has been reported.[
+WWTR1::CAMTA1 gene fusions have been found in most patients.
+Less commonly, YAP1::TFE3 gene fusions have been reported.[

 Histologically, these lesions are characterized as epithelioid lesions arranged in nests, strands, and trabecular patterns, with infrequent vascular spaces.
 Features that may be associated with aggressive clinical behavior include cellular atypia, one or more mitoses per 10 high-power fields, an increased proportion of spindled cells, focal necrosis, and metaplastic bone formation.[